I Spit on Your Grave 2

 I Spit on Your Grave 2 is a 2013 American rape and revenge horror film directed by Steven R. Monroe.
-It is a standalone sequel to the 2010 film I Spit on Your Grave, also directed by Monroe, which in turn was based on Meir Zarchi's 1978 film of the same name.
+It is a sequel to the 2010 film I Spit on Your Grave, also directed by Monroe, which in turn was based on Meir Zarchi's 1978 film.
+The film stars Jemma Dallender, Joe Absolom, Yavor Baharoff, Aleksander Aleksiev and Mary Stockley.

 The film was given a limited theatrical release at one theater, and was also received negatively by critics.
 It is also the only film in the franchise not to feature an American cast, or the series main protagonist Jennifer Hills.

 It was followed by I Spit on Your Grave III: Vengeance Is Mine (2015).